ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react.md

 We now have a simple ReactJS application that can make queries against the Vega Protocol GraphQL API.

-The application is available online at [vega-react.web.app](https://vega-react.web.app/).
+The completed application is viewable online at [vega-react.web.app](https://vega-react.web.app/).

 The following resources are available to explore the API further: